getnamo/hydra-ue4/README.md

  2. Create new or choose project.
  3. Browse to your project folder (typically found at Documents/Unreal Project/*{Your Project Root}*)
  4. Copy *Plugins* folder into your Project root.
  5. Enable the plugin via Edit->Plugins.
-Scroll down to Project->Networking.
+Scroll down to Project->Input Devices.
 Click Enabled.
  5. Restart the Editor and open your project again.
 Plugin is now ready to use.

 ## Motion Controller Documentation ##